kristianmandrup/json-schema-to-graphql-types-decorated/src/schema/object/property/PropertyEntityResolver.md

-# Property Resolver
+# Property Entity Resolver

-The `PropertyResolver` is used to resolve a property value of an object or schema.
+The `PropertyEntityResolver` is used to resolve a property value of an object or schema to a target `Entity`.
+The entity has a `shape` with information.

 ## resolve